 Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact the Designated Safeguarding Lead, Sarah Campagnaro or in her absence Mrs. Jennifer Harvey or Mrs Jenny Shaw, the Deputy Designated Safeguarding Lead.

 For more information of what to do should you be concerned about a child

 Concerns about Staff

 Should you have any concerns in terms of safeguarding relating to the behaviour of a member of staff, you should immediately contact the designated person as above.
-If the allegation concerns these individuals, you should contact: Mr. Peter Hallam, Principal.
+If the allegation concerns these individuals, you should contact: Mrs Jenny Harvey, Principal.

 Should you feel that your concerns have not been dealt with appropriately by the school or Chair of Governors you should contact the Local Authority Designated officer (LADO), Nicola Laird 0117 903 7795